 Q. What is the difference between ID and Class selector?

 A. ID selector finds and modifies the style to any single element.
 Class selectors, on the other hand, can find and modify any number of elements.

 Q. What is your preferred development environment?

 A. This is a common interview question for a web developer and its purpose is to determine whether or not you are flexible to work in any environment.
 Let them know about the environments you are most comfortable working with but show them you are able to adapt to different environments with the skills you have.

 Q. Which are the new APIs provided by HTML5?

 A. Speaking about web developer interview questions, you should know that the new APIs provided by HTML5 are media API, text track API, application cache API, data transfer API, user interaction API, command API, constraint validation API, and history API.

-Q. What is the difference between the null value and undefined value?
+Q. What is the difference between the null value and the undefined value?